rohanhirequotient/Clay_Replica/README.md

     Company_name is a column in the file company.csv

-- Once done, run the command python3 agents.py.
+- Once done, run the command python3 agents.py
+- The csv file will now be populated with another column containing the answers the query run.